mozilla-platform-ops/android-tools/create_host_utils/README.md

   - add the treeherder link to the phab review
   - inspect tests
   - request reviews
-    - linux and mac: gbrown (and requestor if PR-based)
+    - linux and mac: requestor
-    - win: gbrown (and requestor if PR-based) (mkato initially requested, but not active)
+    - win: requestor (mkato initially requested, but not active)
 - repeat for other operating systems from 'run the build script' step

 ## TODO